bentonam/fakeit/README.md

 const fakeit = new Fakeit({
   root: process.cwd(), // The root directory to operate from
   babel_config: '+(.babelrc|package.json)', // glob to search for the babel config.
 This search starts from the closest instance of `node_modules`
+  seed: 0, // the seed to use.
+If it's 0 then a random seed is used each time.
+A string or a number can be passed in as an seed
   log: true, // if then logging to the console is enable
   verbose: false, // if true then verbose logging is enable
   timestamp: true, // if true the logging output to console has timestamps